 PERIGUEUX: Saturday market

-Approximately an hours drive from Manzac, Perigueux is host to the regions largest market which takes place all Saturday.
+Approximately an hours drive from Manzac, Perigueux is host to the regions largest market which takes place Saturday morning.
 Perigueux is also home to a number of large French “hypermarkets”, and is a UNESCO listed world heritage site with plenty of scope for exploration making this a wonderful option for a full day out.

 Distance: 35 mi / 56km.
 All day

 There are a number of excellent places to wine and dine within a short drive (or cycle) to Manzac, ranging from tea rooms to restaurants.

 Places to See

 As we are in the north eastern most part of the Dordogne, Manzac Ferme is an ideal base to visit a wealth of locations in not only the Dordogne, but also the Limousin and Poitou-Charentes regions as well.
 Angoulême, Limoges and Perigueux are each approximately one hour away by car.

 There are medieval villages, world heritage listed towns and stunning examples of classic French chateaux within easy reach of Manzac.
 Some favourite destinations in the surrounding area for whiling away a day or three are listed below.

 1. NONTRON: is a lovely town, famous for its knife manufacturing, and is well worth a slow walk round.
 There is a classical street market on Saturday morning when the town centre is alive with people.